Beware the Four-Way Stop

 - Yield to trains traveling through the intersection, and

 - Yield to bikes, scooters, etc., that enter the intersection.

-Other than right-of-way issues, common causes of four-way stop accidents include drivers running stop signs or speeding, impaired driving, distracted driving, and road conditions like rain or gravel.
+Other than right-of-way issues, common causes of four-way stop accidents include drivers running stop signs or speeding, impaired driving, distracted driving, and dangerous road conditions like rain or gravel.